- Iron supplements for pregnant women

 It can be really hard to get all of this in diet alone, taking a great quality supplement can help you have one less thing to worry about.

-YOU are just as important as your baby and being well means your early parenting journey will be easier.
+You are just as important as your baby and being well means your early parenting journey will be easier.

 Further reading: